Second chances for returning citizens make for safer communities.

 In answer to these issues, Prison Fellowship has led a nationwide campaign known as Second Chance® Month every April since 2017.
 With more than 700 organizations, congregations, and businesses, Prison Fellowship is raising awareness and unlocking brighter futures for the tens of millions of Americans with a criminal record.

-Throughout this month, we hosted weekly Twitter chats with some of our partners to discuss the major issues many returning citizens face.
+Throughout April 2022, we hosted weekly Twitter chats with some of our partners to discuss the major issues many returning citizens face.

 DID YOU ENJOY THIS ARTICLE?